vittoriocandolo/dyn-scrape/README.md

 # dyn-scrape

-Basic script for dynamic content scraping.
+Basic script for dynamic content scraping

 ## How to use this script